DTV – Roman Yampolskiy on AI superintelligence, human extermination and simulation theory

 Again, personal self-interest.

-Doesn't matter who builds it, the outcome is the same.
+Doesn't matter who builds it.

-And you've said in previous interviews that governments uh are probably incapable of a regulatory framework in any kind of time that matters.
+And you've said in previous interviews that governments are probably incapable of a regulatory framework in any kind of time that matters.

-How much are you concerned about the fact that our national leaders, like let's take the United States, for example, is led by a person, Donald Trump, who basically knows nothing about AI.
+How much are you concerned about the fact that our national leaders, let's take the United States, for example, is led by a person, Donald Trump, who basically knows nothing about AI.

-And I'm not attacking him, and most people know nothing about AI.
+Most people know nothing about AI.

 But that's also true across most other nations.